Omaha Negligent Security Attorney

 - Changes in lifestyle and relationships

-It’s easy to feel helpless after you've been hurt or had your property damaged due to negligent security.
+It’s easy to feel helpless after you've been hurt or had your property damaged due to negligent security in Omaha.
 But you can take action.
 When a property owner or manager could have done more to keep you safe but didn’t, they may be held legally responsible.

-If you or someone you know has been injured because of a crime, call an Omaha premises liability lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
+If you or someone you know has been injured because of a crime in Nebraska, call an Omaha premises liability lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
 Our legal team will sit down with you in a free consultation to discuss what happened, and what options are available to you.
 We can help.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.